jtnystrom/Discount/README.md

 ### Running Discount

-Spark applications, such as Discount, can run locally on your laptop, on a cluster, or in the cloud.
+Discount can run locally on your laptop, on a cluster, or in the cloud.
-On Google Cloud, we have tested on Dataproc image version 1.4 (Debian 9, Hadoop 2.9, Spark 2.4).
+It has been tested standalone with Spark 3.1.0 and Spark 2.4.6 (minor version differences should be compatible).
-However, Discount should run on any platform where Spark and Hadoop can run.
+In principle, Discount should run on any platform where Spark and Hadoop can run.
+On Google Cloud, we have tested on Dataproc image version 2.0 (Debian 10, Spark 3.1).
+On AWS, we have tested with emr-6.2.0 (Spark 3.0.1).

 To run locally, first, install and configure Spark (http://spark.apache.org).
-Discount has been tested with Spark 3.1.0 and Spark 2.4.6 (minor version differences should be compatible).

 Run/submit scripts for macOS and Linux are provided.
 To run locally, copy `spark-submit.sh.template` to a new file called `spark-submit.sh` and edit the necessary variables in the file (at a minimum, set the path to your Spark installation).
 This will be the script used to run Discount.

-Alternatively, to submit to a GCloud cluster, you may use `submit-gcloud.sh.template`.
-In that case, change the example commands below to use that script instead, and insert your
-GCloud cluster name as an additional first parameter when invoking.
+To submit to a GCP cluster, you may use `submit-gcloud.sh.template`.
+In that case, change the example commands below to use that script instead, and insert your GCloud cluster name as an additional first parameter when invoking.
 To run on AWS EMR, you may use `submit-aws.sh.template` instead.

 ### Usage (k-mer counting)